opensimworld/active-npcs/README.md

 Bob sound 1c8a3af2-6e5a-4807-a7a3-a42e5744217c 1.0   : The NPC will play the sound with the given UUID  at the volume specified by the second parameter (1.0 is max volume)

 Bob light               :  turn on/off a light the NPCs have on them

-Bob follow me            : self-explanatory
+Bob follow me

-Bob follow  Alice        : follow alice around.
-Only the first name of the other avatar is needed
+Bob follow  Alice       : follow the avatar whose first name is 'Alice'

-Bob fly with me         : self-explanatory
+Bob fly with me

 Bob fly with alice      : fly with another user

-Bob stop                :  Stops his animation and his movement.  and stops following you
+Bob stop                : Stops his animation and his movement, and stops following you

-Bob leave               : start wandering  between waypoints
+Bob leave               : Start wandering  between waypoints

 Bob setpath 0:1:3:5:1:0            : Walk through the given waypoints, i.e. walk to waypoint 0 , then to 1, then to 3, then to 5 etc.

-Bob run-notecard my_script.scr     : execute the contents of the notecard my_script.scr (the notecard must be in the controller inventory
+Bob run-notecard my_script.scr     : Execute the contents of the notecard my_script.scr (the notecard must be in the controller inventory

-Bob batch say hi ; wait 10; say bye       : executes multiple commands one after the other.
+Bob batch say hi ; wait 10; say bye     : Executes multiple commands one after the other.
 Commands are separated by ";"

 Bob stop-script         : stop executing the notecard script

+Bob dress               : load the appearance from notecard "APP_bob" (The default appearance notecard)

 Bob dress  swimming     : load the appearance from notecard "APP_bob_swimming"

-Bob dress               : load the appearance from notecard "APP_bob" (The default appearance notecard)
 ```
 You can have multiple appearance notecards per NPC, just rename their appearance notecard from "APP_bob" to "APP_bob_dressName"

 ## Custom command notecards

-You can create custom commands with a command otecard , or with extension scripts (described below).
-To create a command notecard, enter the commands for the NPC to execute in a notecard, and save it into the controller's inventory with the name <command-name>.scr
+You can create your own commands with a notecard.
+To create a command notecard, enter the commands for the NPC to execute in a notecard, and save it into the controller's inventory with the name [command-name].scr

 E.g. a dance command notecard would be named "dance.scr" and contain the following
 ```